 Estimated reading time: 4 minutes, 43 seconds

-More addiction-related content than any other commercially available array
+- More addiction-related content, nicotine-related content, and tobacco-related content than any other commercially available array.

 Covers 98% of common genetic variation in 1000+ addiction genes

-- More than 11K markers in the nicotine acetylcholine receptor gene cluster3 and nicotine metabolizer regions4
+- More than 11,000 markers in the nicotine acetylcholine receptor gene cluster, CHRNA5-CHRNA3-CHRNB4, and nicotine metabolizer regions, CYP2A6-CYP2B6

-2 For research use only.
-Not for use in diagnostic procedures.
+For investigative and research use only.
+Not intended for clinical diagnostic use.

 BioRealm was founded in 2006 by Drs James W. Baurley and Carolyn M. Ervin while both were researchers at the University of Southern California, Los Angeles, California.
 Our team and our scientific advisors have made fundamental contributions to scientific research and have published extensively.